 Evaluation order of field initializers in JavaScript and TypeScript

-In the last few weeks I've started working on a new side project called Wilson.
-Wilson is an opinionated static site generator that is optimized for performance and has a small but well-chosen feature set that lends itself perfectly to build coding blogs and documentation sites.
+I’ve started working on a new side project called Wilson, which is an opinionated static site generator that is optimized for performance and has a small but well-chosen feature set that lends itself perfectly to build coding blogs and documentation sites.

 I have chosen Preact, Vite, Unified and TypeScript as the technical basis for Wilson and I am slowly making progress.